fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/gl-Exercise-4-Data-Warehouse-Analyze-Data-in-a-Warehouse-with-Fabric-Copilot.md

 ## Summary

-In this lab, you connected to a data warehouse using Fabric Copilot and explored the available datasets.
+In this Exercise, you connected to a data warehouse using Fabric Copilot and explored the available datasets.
 You ran queries to extract insights and created visualizations for effective analysis.
 Finally, you compiled your findings into reports and collaborated with team members on the results.

+### Review
+In this lab, you have completed:

+- Task 1: Create a data warehouse
+- Task 2: Create tables and insert data
+- Task 3: Define a data model
+- Task 4: Generate reports using Copilot

 ### You have successfully completed the lab.